wmhafiz/SmartGeo2015_talk/slides/about-me.md

 #  About Us

-### Speaker: Wan Mohd Hafiz
   - Telekom Malaysia Bhd
     - Geomatics Development Services (GDS)

+## What we do
+ - Map Update
-  - Team Awards
+ - Commercialize Map
-      - Anugerah Kecemerlangan Geospatial 2014 (Smartmap)
-      - Best Team award from TM Government for year 2015 (Trimble Mobile Scanner)
+ - Internal TM Use

 note:
     joined GDS in 2007